Adriannom/fvtt-module-table-ninja/README.md

 Created by Adriannom.

-Thanks to Calego, errational, Mougli, Rughalt.
+Thanks to bmarian, Calego, errational, Mougli, Rughalt.
 If I've missed you, poke me.